chzv/chzv/README.md

 🇷🇺 Read in Russian → [README.ru.md](./README.ru.md)

+**Junior Developer** with experience in backend development, databases, and web technologies.
-Python & SQL developer with a focus on backend logic, data handling, and building practical tools — from Telegram bots to working with databases and APIs.
-I value clean architecture, reliability, and thoughtful implementation.
+I create practical tools — from Telegram bots to REST APIs and full-fledged websites — focusing on clean architecture and reliability.

 ---